-This is an Argus A2F Scale Focus 35mm camera made by Argus out of Ann Arbor, MI.
-It was part of the Argus A-series line which were the very first American made cameras to use the new 135 format 35mm film.
+This is an Argus A2F, a 35mm scale focus camera made by the Argus Corporation of Ann Arbor, MI.
+It was part of the Argus A-series which were the very first American made cameras to use the new 135 format 35mm film.
 The A2F was the top of the line pre-war model featuring both an extinction meter to help with calculating exposure, and a collapsible lens with a helical focus that had a range from 15″ to infinity.
 It had a Bakelite body with an aluminum back that featured a prominent art-deco pattern.
 There were half a dozen different A-series models prior to WWII, but only 2 were produced after the war as entry level models.

 Film Type: 135 (35mm)